Tamale: Panama

+In Panamanian cuisine, tamal de olla, which is Spanish for "tamale of the pot/pan," is best described as a Panamanian-style tamale that fills the baking pan in which it is cooked, and is not wrapped in a banana or plantain leaf.
+The ingredients include pork or chicken cooked with corn-stuffed cornmeal (with "maiz nuevo"), vegetables (onion, tomato, and bell pepper), olives, and raisins.
+Some also add chopped prunes.

+Costa Rica

+Costa Rican tamales are typically eaten around the Christmas holiday.
+They may be made from corn masa, plantain, or rice, and are wrapped in banana or plantain leaves.
+Fillings can vary but include chicken, pork, vegetables, and beans.

 El Salvador

 Tamales are a traditional dish in El Salvador.
 Tamales are typically eaten during holidays, like Christmas.
 Salvadoran tamales have a corn masa base and are wrapped in banana leaves.
 They contain fillings like chicken, vegetables, and/or beans.
 Corn tamales, or tamales de elote, are also popular.
 Bean tamales, or tamales pisques, are also consumed, typically during Holy Week.